ItsMateo20/Cloud/README.md

 ![Image](https://github.com/ItsMateo20/Cloud/assets/84156177/5fb2a9cb-8d29-4a46-92eb-faa00a85948c)

 ## How to migrade to newer versions of this project
-1. Move your database.db file outside of the folder and clear the content of the folder.
+1. Move your database.sqlite file outside of the folder and clear the content of the folder.
 2. Download the new version and extract the files from it.
-3. Move the database.db file in the folder that you extracted the files into.
+3. Move the database.sqlite file in the folder that you extracted the files into.
 4. And run it and your migrated!

+##FAQ

+1. Q: I keep getting an error containing "users_backup, usersettings_backup, whitelists_backup" what should i do?..
+A: Run the command "npm run fix" and that should fix the error your having!

 ## Technologies Used
 - Node.js